wgrodzicki/CS50X_Final_Project/README.md

 #### **Player controls**

-Control the character using you keyboard:
+Control the character using your keyboard:

 - press left/right arrow keys to run
 - press up arrow key to jump
 - press spacebar to attack

 You can jump and attack at the same time, while attacking on the ground makes the character stop moving Attacks in the air have a shorter range, but cover more space.
 On the contrary, attacks from the ground have a longer range, but require more precision.
 Also note that keeping the spacebar pressed allows for long-lasting attacks.
+If you want to play with a larger screen size, just press enter.

 ![Menu sample](/game/static/images/gameplay_sample.png)